Our approach to COVID-19

 We’re taking numerous steps to create a safe work and care environment.
-Greeters are placed at the entrances of our medical centers to prescreen patients and provide masks to those with cough and fever symptoms.
+Masks are required for anyone who enters our buildings – both clinical and non-clinical areas.
+We will provide you with a nonmedical-grade mask to wear if you don’t have one.
+Greeters are placed at the entrances of our medical centers to prescreen patients and provide masks if needed.
 Greeters escort masked patients to a room to be evaluated in person, or patients can choose to have a phone visit.
 Patients with severe symptoms are isolated or hospitalized according to CDC guidelines.

 A healthy environment is essential for the safety of our members, visitors, doctors, and employees.
 We have strict cleaning procedures in place to disinfect our facilities and prevent the spread of COVID-19.